1. What is pertuzumab?

 Locally advanced breast cancer means the breast cancer has spread to the tissues and lymph nodes around the chest, neck and under the breastbone.
 Pertuzumab can be given to people with locally advanced breast cancer before surgery (known as neo-adjuvant treatment).

-After surgery in primary breast cancer
+After surgery in primary breast cancer (adjuvant treatment)

 Secondary and locally advanced breast cancer